freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --distractors--

-(A) Combined with position: absolute or position: relative
+Combined with position: absolute or position: relative

 ---

-(B) When its parent element has z-index: auto and position: fixed
+When its parent element has z-index: auto and position: fixed

 ---

-(C) In combination with position: fixed or position: sticky
+When it is combined with float: left If two sibling elements are of the same z-index and absolutely positioned

 #### --answer--

-(C) In combination with position: fixed or position: sticky
+In combination with position: fixed or position: sticky

 ### --question--